Home Page > Section 1; pages: 1, 2, 3, 4

 Area: Fife & Kinross Railway Usage: Unknown Status: Historical

 Albinus Martin designed the signals used on the London & Southampton Railway, which in 1839 was renamed the London & South Western Railway.
+A problem with most of the early board signals was that drivers could be confused by signals meant for trains running in the opposite direction, but the Martin signal was designed to overcome this.
 The simplest type of Martin signal was called the 'signal for one road only'.
-A problem with most of the early board signals was that drivers could be confused by signals meant for trains running in the opposite direction.
-The Martin signal did not suffer from that drawback.
-When showing 'danger', a red disc was visible, with a semi-circular aperture on its right-hand side [1.11].
+When showing 'danger', a red disc was visible, with a semicircular aperture on its right-hand side [1.11].
 A red light was displayed at night.
 When drivers saw an open aperture on the left-hand side of a disc, they knew to disregard that signal.
 When cleared, the disc was turned edge on and a white light shown at night (see [1.2]).

 [1.11] Martin Signal for One Road Only, showing 'Danger'.